glopasso/text-summarization/README.md

 Dataset: The CNN news highlights dataset, which contains news articles and associated highlights, i.e., a few bullet points giving a brief overview of the article, with 92,579 documents.

-The CNN dataset was downloaded from New York University, in the version made available by Kyunghyun Cho.
+The CNN dataset was downloaded from New York University, in the version made available by Kyunghyun Cho, which can be found [here](https://cs.nyu.edu/~kcho/DMQA/)

-A description of this project development can be found on my portfolio website
+A description of this project development can be found on my portfolio website,

 ## 2. Data cleaning